ronvoluted/darktide-mods/Audio/README.md

 ## Limitations
 - Audio file spatial positioning is locked-in at moment of play— moving the player afterwards will not update its volume/panning (no Doppler effects/approaching sounds)
 - Starting more than ~10 audio files within a second can cause performance issues.
 You can [`loop`](#playing-audio-files) them multiple times with no issue however.
+- The developer console must be on, otherwise the game will minimise when running server commands.
+Methods to avoid this are beeing looked into.

 ## Roadmap
-- Fix slow beta implementation of `stop_file`
+- [x] Fix slow beta implementation of `stop_file`~~
-- Finish implementing `is_file_playing` to check whether a file is still playing
+- [x] Finish implementing `is_file_playing` to check whether a file is still playing
-- Finish implementing log-saving utilities to crowdsource building list of known Wwise events
+- [ ] Implement smarter path handling for filenames starting with the mod name
-- Add option to toggle logging silenced sounds or not
+- [ ] Add option to toggle logging silenced sounds or not
-- Add `play_random_file()` version of `play_file()`
+- [ ] Add `play_random_file()` version of `play_file()`
+- [ ] Finish implementing log-saving utilities to crowdsource building list of known Wwise events
+- [ ] Add table of contents to docs
-- Build more unit tests
+- [ ] Build more unit tests

 ## Licences